 JLL’s fourth quarter report shows the Indianapolis industrial market is stronger than ever.
 According to the report, about 45 percent of current projects in the industrial market that are slated for delivery next year have already been pre-leased.

-A recent article published on REJournals.com went into detail about the state… Read More
+A recent article published on REJournals.com went into detail… Read More

 This time last year experts claimed the imbalance between supply and demand in the industrial market would be temporary.
 And they were right.
 Data shows the industrial market in Indianapolis is back on track.

-After a recent report from JLL was released, we can see developers actually finished around 6.0 million SF of new construction in the Indianapolis metro… Read More
+After a recent report from JLL was released, we can see developers actually finished around 6.0 million SF of new construction in… Read More

 INDIANAPOLIS, January 26, 2016 – Best Choice Products, a seller of direct-from-manufacturer products for children, pets and households, has signed a lease for 176,000 square feet in the Plainfield Business Park in Plainfield, Ind.
 This bring the 352,960-square-foot building to full occupancy.